 A preliminary analysis of the proposed relocation site for B-16 revealed that lands north and east of the existing B-16 range lack the terrain variety of B-16.
-Further, a large portion of the terrain on the proposed relocation site is not suitable for ground-based training, because the soils would not support the weight of vehicles used during training.
-Any loss of available training lands in the area would reduce the realism of training (by reducing firing azimuths and making training predictable-the main reason the Navy is proposing B-16 for expansion).
+Further, a large portion of the terrain on the proposed relocation site is not suitable for safe operation during ground-based training, because the soils would not support the weight of vehicles used during training.
+Any loss of available training lands in the area would reduce the realism of training (the main reason the Navy is proposing B-16 for expansion).
 Additionally, seasonal flooding frequently impacts the area proposed for relocation.
-Losing available training lands due to flooding would reduce the ability to meet the required training tempo.
+Losing available training lands due to flooding would reduce the Navy's ability to meet the required training tempo.